CEM India CEM India

 WHAT IS CEM INDIA?

-India is one of the world's fastest growing economies.
-The Central Pollution Control Board (CPCB) of India has taken an important step to adopt Continuous Emissions Monitoring Systems (CEMS) in India.
+The Central Pollution Control Board (CPCB) of India took an important step to adopt Continuous Emissions Monitoring Systems (CEMS) and Air Quality Monitoring Systems (AQMS) in India.
 The CPCB has initially directed plants of highly polluting industries to install CEMS for real time monitoring and compliance.
 The guidelines for continuous emission monitoring systems (CEMS) and continuous effluent quality monitoring systems (CEQMS) provide information on how suitable monitors are selected, installed, and operated to demonstrate compliance.
 Continuous monitoring systems enable both compliance and enforcement of environmental regulations in India.
-Similar systems have been successful in Europe and the USA and are being replicated by India and China.
-The aim of the CEM India conference and exhibition is to help process operators meet environmental objectives by providing guidelines, technical support, and practicable solutions.
+The aim of the CEM India conference and exhibition is to help process operators and environmental managers meet environmental objectives by providing guidelines, technical support, and practicable solutions.
+New for 2026, CEM India will be held alongside Aquamate India.
+Aquamate India is a dedicated conference and exhibition for Wastewater and Water monitoring.
+Visitors to CEM India will have now have the opportunity to meet and discuss any of their water monitoring projects and meet with suppliers of water and wastewater monitoring instruments and services.

 Read More